openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 Remote Pipeline can be referenced by annotation, allowing you to share a Pipeline across multiple repositories.

-Only one Pipeline is allowed on the `PipelineRun` annotation.
+Only one pipeline annotation(pipelinesascode.tekton.dev/pipeline) for remote pipeline is allowed on the `PipelineRun`.
+Also, the value of the annotation should have one pipeline.
+Annotations like `pipelinesascode.tekton.dev/pipeline-1` are not supported.

 An annotation to a remote pipeline looks like this, using a remote URL: